kauefelipems/microTOM32-Frontend/README.md

 - A PyEIT example for interface with the board (require PyEIT library installed)
 - µTOM32 board schematics for reference

-This is NOT a "plug and play" device, it is a preliminary version that requires debugging, characterization and (probably) corrections!
+WARNING: This is NOT a "plug and play" device, it is a preliminary version that requires debugging, characterization and (probably) corrections!